Pelosi, White House near agreement on coronavirus aid bill

 Australian Home Affairs Minister Peter Dutton was in isolation at a hospital after testing positive for the coronavirus.
 He returned to Australia on Sunday from Washington, where he met Attorney General William Barr and Trump’s daughter, Ivanka, last week.

+The White House has insisted officials are following CDC guidelines and that, “there is currently no indication to test patients without symptoms, and only people with prolonged close exposure to confirmed positive cases should self-quarantine.”

+Barr, meanwhile, was staying home Friday, though he “felt great and wasn’t showing any symptoms,” according to his spokeswoman Kerri Kupec.
+She said the CDC did not recommend testing at this point.

-Just days after meeting Trump and Sen. Rick Scott, R-Fla., the communications chief for Brazil’s president, Fábio Wajngarten, tested positive for coronavirus.
+In addition, just days after meeting Trump and Sen. Rick Scott, R-Fla., the communications chief for Brazil’s president, Fábio Wajngarten, tested positive for coronavirus.
 A photo of the president, the senator and Wajngarten shows the trio shoulder-to-shoulder at Trump’s Mar-a-Lago resort last weekend.

-It was the first time someone infected with the virus was known to have been so near the president.

 Scott said he was isolating himself.
 Trump, 73, said he was unworried.

 “We had dinner in Florida at Mar-a-Lago with the entire delegation,” Trump told reporters at the White House.
 “But we did nothing very unusual.
 We sat next to each other for a period of time.”
 Asked whether he should be tested, Trump replied, “I am not concerned.”